 The marchers were a group of 74 activists, mostly young students, but also older people, including some children.
 During the tour they were accompanied by Ecuadorian activists as international observers.

 A delegation of Costa Ricans received at the border of Peñas Blancas to MC from Nicaragua.
 Hours later the 1ª MC for Nonviolence and Peace arrived in the capital, Saint Joseph.
 In the Campus Omar Dengo from National University of Costa Rica (UNA), were received by hundreds of students, activists and academic authorities with the Rector Doctor Alberto Salom to the head.

-His arrival opened the Forum and University Days "Visibilizing Nonviolence and Peace" which was held during the following 2 days, 14 and 15 of September of 2017.
-It was the culmination of a great effort of the group that arrived almost exhausted, especially by the difficulties they encountered in the customs steps and borders, with endless revisions and long waiting times, which in many cases caused delayed arrival to scheduled actions.
-It was confirmed that some governments in the region are impeding the free movement of people.
+His arrival opened the Forum and University Days "Visibilizing Nonviolence and Peace" which was held during the next 2 days, September 14 and 15, 2017.
+It was the culmination of a great effort by the group that arrived almost exhausted, especially due to the difficulties they encountered in customs and border crossings, with endless reviews and long periods of time. waiting, which in many cases led to a delay in scheduled actions.
+It was confirmed that some governments in the region make it difficult for people to move freely.

 The action was promoted by the organization "World Without Wars and without violence" Central America Chapter and counted on the collaboration of several universities, institutions and collectives.

 1ª 2009 World March